 In this paper, we explore this possibility by introducing a nonreciprocal damping mechanism into a lattice with nonreciprocal stiffness.
 We demonstrate that this interplay gives rise to a decoupled control mechanism.
 Specifically, we show that the nonreciprocal stiffness governs the wave's temporal amplification rate, while the nonreciprocal damping (gyroscopic damping \cite{Carta2014}) term independently tunes its group velocity and oscillation frequency.
 This decoupling offers a more versatile method for controlling wave propagation in active media than is achievable with nonreciprocal stiffness alone.

 The paper is organized as follows.
 Section~\ref{sec:2} reviews the model with nonreciprocal stiffness and analyzes its interaction with conventional damping.
 In Sec.~\ref{sec:3}, we introduce a specialized, non-dissipative, nonreciprocal damper and examine its isolated effect on wave propagation.
-The full system combining both types of nonreciprocity is investigated in Sec.~\ref{sec:4}, where we detail the decoupled control mechanism and its consequences, such as boundary-induced wave mixing.
-Finally, Sec.~\ref{sec:5} summarizes our findings and concludes the paper.
+The full system combining both types of nonreciprocity is investigated in Sec.~\ref{sec:4}, {where we detail the decoupled control mechanism and its consequence on tailoring the net amplification.
+We further demonstrate boundary-induced wave interference, showing how the interplay between stiffness and damping asymmetries can be engineered to combine frequency components.} Finally, Sec.~\ref{sec:5} summarizes our findings and concludes the paper.